NectarProtocol/documentation/README.md

 2. Compressor: compresses transactions that are then uncompressed and read by ArbOS; helps save on L1 call data space

+3. Sequencer

-3. Sequencer: an entity that is given authority to order transactions in the inbox of an Arbitrum Chain with the intention to provide finality instantly
+-   Sequencer: an entity that is given authority to order transactions in the inbox of an Arbitrum Chain with the intention to provide finality instantly